ManOfFlash/DiskCacheControl/README.md

 # DiskCacheControl
-This is tiny console utility for Windows® with only one function: controls disk onboard write caching status.
+This is tiny console (CLI) utility for Windows® platform for controlling onboard HDD write caching.
 No reboot required.

 Usage examples:
 **dcc.exe C: on**